Love, Sex and Eating the Bones

-Love, Sex and Eating the Bones is a 2003 Canadian romantic comedy film directed and written by Sudz Sutherland featuring a mostly African American and Black Canadian leading cast.
+Love, Sex and Eating the Bones is a 2003 Canadian romantic comedy film directed and written by Sudz Sutherland, featuring a mostly African American and Black Canadian leading cast.
 It premiered and played twice at the 2003 Toronto International Film Festival, where it won the award for Best Canadian First Feature Film.

 Synopsis

-Michael (Hill Harper) is a likeable photographer turned security guard who spends his time hanging with his buddies and keeping up with the latest releases at Pornocopia.
+Michael (Hill Harper) is a likable photographer turned security guard who spends his time hanging out with his buddies and keeping up with the latest releases at Pornocopia.
 His addiction to porn, however, threatens to get in the way of a budding romance with Jasmine (Marlyne Afflack), an upscale marketing researcher who's so wary of ‘playas’ she's declared herself celibate.

 Cast

 Reception

 Rick Groen of The Globe and Mail awarded the film three stars.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 57% based on 7 reviews, with an average rating of 6/10.
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 57% based on 7 reviews, with an average rating of 6/10.